 - Have a basic understanding and experience reading TAB or notation

-- Please note for the James Hill arrangement there is a picking part which many Level 1’s could probably handle.
+- Please note for the James Hill arrangement and the Mozart there is a picking part which many Level 1’s could probably handle.
 If you select this level you will be sent the strumming and the picking part so you can consider both.
 We will need to ensure a good sound balance on the day, so it may be that you be asked to do one or the other.

 - In addition to Level 1 requirements: